 Victims need to have options and be supported to make safe changes for themselves and their children.
 Resources and support they will need to leave safely include: money, housing, help with moving, transport, ongoing protection, legal support to protect them and the children, and emotional support.
 If a victim is not sure that these are available, this may also prevent them from leaving.

 The abuser is.
 Always.
-There is no excuse for domestic violence.
+There is no excuse for domestic abuse.

 The abuser has a choice to use violence for which they are responsible and for which they should be held accountable.
-They do not have to use violence.
+They do not have to use controlling or violent behaviour.
 They can choose, instead, to behave non-violently and foster a relationship built on trust, honesty, fairness and respect.

 The victim is never responsible for the abuser’s behaviour.